 Scientist, activist, and inveterate adventurer Marcus Eriksen had a plan to draw public attention to the scale and impact of plastic pollution in the ocean.
 In 2008, along with his friend and co-navigator Joel Paschal, he set off on a two-month voyage from California to Hawaii, crossing the ocean on a homemade raft made from plastic soda bottles and old airplane parts.
 He recounts his harrowing trip and his struggles to keep afloat in Junk Raft: An Ocean Voyage and a Rising Tide of Activism to Fight Plastic Pollution.
 Released this month, Junk Raft also immerses us deep in the history of the plastic pollution crisis and the movement to combat it.
 Eriksen provides concrete, actionable solutions and an empowering message: it’s within in our power to change the throw-away culture for the sake of our planet.
-He chatted with us about his journey, the dangers plastic pollution poses to our health, and what we can do about it.
+He chatted with our blog editor Christian Coleman about his journey, the dangers plastic pollution poses to our health, and what we can do about it.

 Christian Coleman: You set off on a boat made from garbage and airplane parts to help raise awareness about ocean pollution.
 Did you have any hesitation about taking to the ocean on a raft made of plastic trash for two months, knowing the dangers that might lie ahead?